-Under the direction of Associate Dean Christopher W. Behan and Adjunct Professor Lauren Myerscough-Mueller, students at the SIU School of Law work with the Illinois Innocence Project (IIP) to help exonerate wrongfully convicted prisoners.
+Under the direction of Professor Christopher W. Behan and Adjunct Professor Lauren Myerscough-Mueller, students at the SIU School of Law work with the Illinois Innocence Project (IIP) to help exonerate wrongfully convicted prisoners.

 IIP reviews hundreds of requests for assistance every year for cases of actual innocence.
 Evidence is reviewed for eyewitness misidentification, false confessions, ineffective counsel, unreliable forensic evidence, and misconduct by prosecutors and police.
 If a case is taken, the services are provided for free.

 Student externs review case files, including transcripts, police reports, and evidence.
 They research and investigate the facts and legal theories supporting actual innocence.
 They prepare motions for DNA or other forensic testing under 725 ILCS 5/116-3, and/or petitions for post-conviction relief under 725 ILCS 5/122-1.
 Externs with their 711 student practice license may be able to assist with court proceedings.
 Externs are encouraged to attend prison visits to meet with clients and witnesses.
 Externs must be able to work independently and take initiative.